This is the Cadman’s Cottage, so where the hey is everyone?

 My favorite spot and story in this tour is the narrow alley that carried a dark past, the Suez Canal.
 It is named so by the residents by the torrent that poured over this area when it rained.

 This alley was used to be feared by the residents because of the hooligans that lurked in the shadows, waiting for unsuspecting victims, usually drunken sailors, to rob them.
-Suez Canal was also the battleground between two group of thugs, the Orange and Green Pushes who used to rule The Rocks between 1870s to 1880s.
+Suez Canal was also the battleground between two groups of thugs, the Orange and Green Pushes who used to rule The Rocks between the 1870s to 1880s.

 As we stood outside the Australian Hotel, Josh told us the history of the discovery of Australia.
 We learned that it used to be called, Nova Hollandia (New Holland) named by a Dutch seafarer, Abel Tasman.
 But before that, European sailors called it Terra Australis Incognita, which translates to, unknown land of the south.

 Built in 1824, Australian Hotel is one of the first pubs in the area.
 The hotel still stands to this day and is among the favorite watering holes of the locals and tourists alike.
 The old building is of Edwardian architecture, with many of its old features, such as the metal awnings, tap faucets, and saloon bar doors remain intact.

 If you want to enjoy the unobstructed, panoramic view of Sydney then head down to the Observatory Hil.
 There you can see the world-famous, Sydney Harbour Bridge and the beautiful harbor.

 Hero of Waterloo

 The Hero of Waterloo is another old hotel and pub with a dark history of its own.
 Its cellar is said to have been used as a place for the illegal recruitment of sailors, by means of getting an unsuspecting young man drunk and then dragging him to the tunnel.
 The next day, the man would wake aboard a ship in which his life as a sailor, a path that he obviously did not choose for himself, would begin.